stephenphillips42/stephenphillips42.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD Student at the University of Pennsylvania studying under [Kostas Daniilidis](https://www.cis.upenn.edu/~kostas/).
-I study computer vision and Machine Learning.
-Specifically I study geometric computer vision and deep learning.
-My dissertation is about the use of deep learning to detect outliers in geometric computer vision applications.
+I am a Visiting Assistant Professor at the Engineering Department at Swarthmore College.
+My research is on using machine learning for sensor fusion, with a focus on computer vision.
+I finished my PhD at the University of Pennsylvania studying under [Kostas Daniilidis](https://www.cis.upenn.edu/~kostas/).
 Before coming to the University of Pennsylvania I studied at UCLA under [Stefano Soatto](http://web.cs.ucla.edu/~soatto/).